Nature, music, and number are all somehow intertwined ... one can be transformed into another.

 To help us focus, the book has a few guiding principles:

-Fun over rigour: We'll take inspiration from nature and science, but also take some artistic license along the way.
+Fun over rigour: We'll take inspiration from science and nature, but also take some artistic license along the way.

 Composition over sound design: The focus will be on creating musical structures, with sound generation delegated to instrument samples.

 Simple building blocks: We'll build things from the ground up.
 As we go we'll encapsulate our learning into a set of modules we can plug together to make more sophisticated music.

 To help us get started, the book begins with short primers on each of its three subjects:

 Generative: Here we define what we mean by "generative", and cover how generative processes can be applied to creating art and music